-EERE anticipates notifying applicants selected for negotiation of award no later than July 2015 and making awards no later than September 2015.
+EERE anticipates notifying applicants selected for negotiation of award in August 2015 and making awards as early as September 2015.

-B. Award Notices
+B. AWARD NOTICES

-1. REJECTED SUBMISSIONS
+1. INELIGIBLE SUBMISSIONS

-Ineligible Concept Papers and Full Applications are rejected by the Contracting Officer and are not reviewed or considered.
-The Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
-The notification letter states the basis upon which the Concept Paper was discouraged or the Full Application was rejected.
+Ineligible Concept Papers and Full Applications will not be further reviewed or considered for award.
+The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
+The notification letter states the basis upon which the Concept Paper was discouraged or the Full Application was ineligible and not considered for further review.